LShirohana/Lily-Anti-Cheat/readme.md

 ## Info
-This is an anti-cheat written for GFL, licensed to them by Lily (STEAM_0:1:8115) Currently on version 0.8 -> 12/21/2019
+This is an anti-cheat written for GFL, licensed to them by Lily (STEAM_0:1:8115)

 ## How to use?

 It is currently non-obfuscated, with simple server-side verification and detection.
-No client-side info is checked aside from CVar data.
+No client-side info is checked aside from CVar data/ Screengrabber / simple data transfer.

 **The AC currently targets specific features and relies on keeping the player in the dark of methods used.**